 We are bound for it to be this way.
 We lead with our own complicity in all of it.
 This is the human, of late.

-(Sorry for the word and brain salad.
+(Make of this word and brain salad what you will.
 Words fail me.)

 All of the epiphenomenal shit we pay attention to amounts to this: extraction.
 We are not only being colonized, we are cannibalizing ourselves in the process.
 Virtually every facet of liberalism has failed atrociously in this new century and the United States has not only managed to architect but instantiate the o breakdowns.
 In other words, what is failing abroad is failing at home.
 Events parallel one another inside, outside, outside, in.
 Historians recognize that empires come and go.
 That they iterate their own undoings in the process of decline.

 The architects of a new world have agreed to manage with securitization.
 We heighten the threats we ourselves are producing.
 See how it churns.
 See how it burns.
 In.
 Slow.
 Motion.
 Reality.

 That’s why we are now late everything – late modern, late capitalist, late individual, late human.
 (If indeed we were once human, we most certainly have now ceased to be.)